MohitAhirwar/PRML_Project/README.md

 There are some general library requirements for the project and some which are specific to individual methods.
 The general requirements are as follows.
 ● Numpy, Pandas

 ● scikit-learn

 ● scipy

 ● nltk

 The library requirements specific to some methods are:
 ● Multinomial Naive Bayes

 ● SVM

 ● Logistic Regression

 ● xgboost for XGBoost

 ● Linear SVC

 ● .Random Forest

 # STRUCTURE OF CODE

 Importing Important Libraries

 ● pandas,numpy,nltk,re,future,matplotlib.pyplot

 ● train_test_split,GridSearchCV

 ● CountVectorizer, TfidfVectorizer

 ● TfidfTransformer

 ● BernoulliNB, MultinomialNB

 ● metrics,roc_auc_score

 ● accuracy_score,label_binarize,LogisticRegression

-● Pipeline,svm,LinearSVC,SVR,
+● Pipeline,svm,LinearSVC,SVR

 ● RandomForestClassifier,DecisionTreeClassifier

 ● BeautifulSoup,stopwords,SnowballStemmer

-Reading CSV file
+# Reading CSV file

-● Mounting from google drive
+● Mounting from google drive or any local path
 ● Using pd.read_csv and encoding latin

 # Preprocessing

 ● Lowercasing the letter

 ● Removing Usernames

 ● Removing URLs

 ● Removing all digits

 ● Removing Quotations

-● Replacing Emojis with their corresponding sentiment part eg : positive emoji or negative emojis.
+● Replacing Emojis with their corresponding sentiment part eg : positive emoji or negative emojis

 ● Replacing contractions

 ● Removing punctuations

 ● Replacing double spaces with single spaces

-● Showing Plotts
+● Showing Plots

 ● Showing Word clouds

 ● Used Count Vectorizer

 # Classifiers Used :

 ● Used Multinomial Naive Bayes

 ● Used Linear SVC

 ● Used Logistic Regression

 ● Used SVM

 ● Using Decision Trees

 ● Using Xgb

 One has to simply open the colab file and keep on running all the codes.Give path for